Grand Rapids Griffins: The return of professional hockey to Grand Rapids

 At the announcement of a "name the team" contest in June 1995, DeVos hinted that the group was looking for something "with a face ... with a personality, that we can translate into a mascot of some sort".
-"Grand Rapids Griffins" was chosen as the winning entry, and the logo and colors of the hockey club were unveiled in November.
+"Grand Rapids Griffins" was chosen as the winning entry, and the logo (showing not a griffin, but an animal more similar to an opinicus) and colors of the hockey club were unveiled in November.
 The logo was designed by Sean Michael Edwards Design, Inc., a New York firm whose portfolio includes logos for the Florida Panthers and Seattle Mariners.
 In keeping with the traditional theme desired by the club, navy blue and gold were chosen as the primary colors, along with hunter green, red and silver accents.
 "We didn't want to be trendy in any way", DeVos said.

 In January 1996, Bob McNamara, former IHL goaltender and assistant general manager of the Cleveland Lumberjacks, was appointed general manager of the Griffins.
 His first move was to hire Dave Allison, who had briefly coached the Ottawa Senators that season, as head coach.
 Among the first players to join the team were defensemen Todd Nelson and Travis Richards and goaltender Pokey Reddick, all of whom brought National Hockey League (NHL) experience.
 On the business side, the Griffins secured a deal with WOOD-AM to broadcast all regular season and playoff games in their inaugural season.
 Rich Kincaide then left his sportscaster position at WJR in Detroit to become the Griffins' play-by-play announcer and director of communications.
 The team also signed agreements with WZZM and WWMT to televise a handful of games each.
 Following lengthy negotiations with the City of Grand Rapids, a DeVos-owned company took over operations of Belknap Ice Arena, which was then renovated for use as the Griffins' practice facility.